Preft/Butler-Project3-GroupG/README.md

 4. Have imports for coffee increased or decreased between 1990 and 2018?
 5. How has the price for coffee beans changed between 1990 and 2018?
 6. Can a machine learning model be developed to predict trending coffee prices?

+# Background:
+The International Coffe Organization (ICO) is a United Nations agency representing the worlds major coffee producers.
+This organization was founded in 1963 with the signing of the International Coffee agreement.
+In addition to representing interests of coffee producing nations, the organization hosts publicly available global economic data regarding supply, export, import, inventory, and pricing.
+A key metric created by this organization is the ICO composite indicator price, which is considered the benchmark for global coffe prices.

 ## Resources:
 -	HTML/CSS/Bootstrap